vitessio/website/content/en/docs/reference/vreplication/v2/cancel.md

 <div class="cmd">

 Usually, the target data (tables or shards) are deleted by Cancel.
-If this flag is used, for MoveTables, target tables will not be deleted and, for Reshard, target shards will not be dropped.
+If this flag is used with MoveTables, target tables will not be deleted and, with Reshard, target shards will not be dropped.

 </div>